3cqs-coder/SymBot/docs/README.md

 Sometimes you want just a little more guidance on how to get everything installed, so here's a quick video that demonstrates how to get SymBot installed along with Node.js and MongoDB on Ubuntu.

+**Note:** With SymBot's configuration mode, manually editing the configuration files before starting, as shown in the video, is no longer required.

 <a href="https://youtu.be/p_gZtRrgNNQ" target="_blank">
 	<picture>
 		<img src="https://github.com/3cqs-coder/SymBot/assets/111208586/b428f4d4-7f1b-4ce3-9c48-0bb29d2b4e7e" width="720" />